Introduction to Niche Market Strategy

 Organic growth is possible in the niche market as consumers will spread by word of mouth the good qualities of the product and refer it to others.

-According to marketing experts, a defined market position that targets a niche market benefits is a sure formula for success that ensures short-term prospects, cash flow and potential for long-term business maturation beyond the initial niche position.
+According to marketing experts, a defined market position that targets niche market benefits is a sure formula for success that ensures short-term prospects, cash flow, and potential for long-term business maturation beyond the initial niche position.

-The first time entrepreneurs in niche market need to be self-motivated, goal setters who have the will and positivity to succeed against all odds in the market.
-Most often there is no precedence for the product or service as it would be a new idea.
+The first-time entrepreneurs in niche markets need to be self-motivated, goal-setters who have the will and positivity to succeed against all odds in the market.
+Most often, there is no precedence for the product or service as it would be a new idea.
 Hence, the success of the business would depend on the homework, calculated risks taken.